marc-bouvier/reference-cards/PlaceWhereIWantToWork.md

 # Place where I want to work

-- Organization and domain matched ethically with me.
+- Organization and domain matches ethically with me.
 Must have sense to me
 - Does code review
 - Does TDD
 - Does regular scheduled feedback to learn (retrospective...)